zoneminder-containers/zoneminder-base/README.md

 TODO:
-- Go back to internal mariadb instead of external container
+- ~~Go back to internal mariadb instead of external container~~ (will not do to support multi zoneminder servers)
 - Replace Apache2 with Nginx + php-fpm + php-fpm optimizations
 - Install ZM Event Server